redwin21/trad-vs-sport/data_coll/README.md

 > https://www.mountainproject.com/route/105806397/the-grand-wall ---> https://www.mountainproject.com/route/stats/105806397/the-grand-wall

-4. Each url was visited and the entire site was scraped into MongoDB.
+4. Each url was visited and the entire site was scraped into MongoDB and stored in `trad-vs-sport/data/route_stats_page.json`.

-5. Each page, now in MongoDB, was analyzed and the user id from each user url (users who rated the route) was recorded and stored in a text file of unique user ids called `trad-vs-sport/data/user_ids.txt`.
+5. Each page, now in MongoDB, was analyzed and the user id from each user url (users who rated the route) were recorded and stored in a text file of unique user ids called `trad-vs-sport/data/user_ids.txt`.
 Steps 3, 4, and 5 were completed in `scrape_routes_stats_page.ipynb`.

 6. Using all of the user ids, the getTicks api was called to get up to 200 of the climbs that each climber has climbed.
-This data was stored in MongoDB with each entry being a user id.
+This data was stored in MongoDB and in `trad-vs-sport/data/user_ticks.json`with each entry being a user id.
 An example of a data entry is:

 ```json
 {